+Private Messages

-Private Messages: Please use public Discussions for any question or comment that relates to the class - this helps everyone to learn.
+Please use public Discussions for any question or comment that relates to the class - this helps everyone to learn.
 If you have a confidential question (grades or registration) use the Canvas Conversation Private Message Tool (PMT).

-Checking my messages:
+Checking my Messages

 The best way to get a hold of me is through sending a "private message" via the Canvas Conversation tool.
+I am actively available daily weekdays via the Canvas discussion forums and Canvas Conversation Private message.

+Posting Program Code

-Posting Program Code: You can post code to the public discussions, provided that it is not source directly from your assignment.
+You can post code to the public discussions, provided that it is not source directly from your assignment.
 If you have an assignment question, translate that into a piece of code that does not reveal your answer or submission, exactly.